 - Is it legal to promote a pawn to a pawn?

-- Pawn promotion in chess occurs when a pawn reaches the farthest rank, transforming into a queen, rook, bishop, or knight.
-White pawns promote on the eighth rank, black on the first.
+- Pawn promotion in chess is when a pawn reaches the far end of the board, the eighth rank for White, the first for Black, and is immediately turned into a queen, rook, bishop, or knight.

 What is pawn promotion in chess and its placement?